text-machine-lab/similarity-loss/README.md

 ## External usage

-Alternatively, the losses are implemented as PyTorch Module and can be incorporated directly into other models.
+Alternatively, the losses are implemented as PyTorch Module classes and can be incorporated directly into other models.

 Note that word similarities are computed using pre-trained fastText embeddings availble at [https://fasttext.cc/docs/en/english-vectors.html].
 Other word vectors can be used instead (the location of the file should be specified).